pugjs/pug-en/src/language/plain-text.md

 # Plain Text

 Pug provides four ways of getting *plain text* --- that is, any code or text content that should go, mostly unprocessed, directly into the rendered HTML.
 They are useful in different situations.

 Plain text does still use tag and string [interpolation](interpolation.html), but the first word on the line is not a Pug tag.
 And because plain text is not escaped, you can also include literal HTML.

 One common pitfall here is managing whitespace in the rendered HTML.
-We will talk about that at the end of this page.
+We'll talk about that at the end of this page.

 ## Inline in a Tag